 The Marine Band is America’s oldest continuously active professional musical organization in the U.S. It is known as “The President’s Own” as they perform regularly at the White House for virtually every social and diplomatic function.
-“The President’s Own” is known to have included strings when performing for major White House events as far back as 1878 and during the directorship of John Philip Sousa, under President Rutherford B. Hayes.
+“The President’s Own” is known to have included strings when performing for major White House events as far back as 1878 during the directorship of John Philip Sousa, under President Rutherford B. Hayes.

 Mr. Miller was heard frequently as a soloist with The Marine Orchestra, as well as in many chamber music performances held throughout the city.
 He was a well-known performing violin artist in the Washington DC/ Baltimore metropolitan area.
 He performed extensively throughout the region as a member of: